Design & Technology

 Design and Technology Curriculum Intent

 Design and Technology encourages children to learn to think and intervene creatively to solve problems both as individuals and as members of a team.
-At Horizon Academy Trust, we encourage children to use their creativity and imagination to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
+At Thanet, we encourage children to use their creativity and imagination to design and make products that solve real and relevant problems within a variety of contexts, considering their own and others’ needs, wants and values.
 We believe that high-quality design and technology lessons will inspire children to think independently, innovatively and develop creative, procedural and technical understanding.

 We aim to, wherever possible, link work to other disciplines such as mathematics, science, engineering, computing and art.
 The children are also given opportunities to reflect upon and evaluate past and present design technology, its uses and its effectiveness and are encouraged to become innovators and risk-takers.

-Within each unit of Design and Technology, children are taught and immersed in four phases of learning; Research, Design, Make, Evaluate.
+Within each unit of design and technology, children are taught and immersed in four phases of learning; Research, Design, Make, Evaluate.
 Alongside this, children develop the technical knowledge required within different elements of design, such as sewing and the knowledge they require to make healthy choices when cooking and eating.

-Through design and technology work in the classroom, Horizon children have the opportunity to develop their skills in mechanisms, structures, textiles, mechanical systems, electrical systems and cooking and nutrition.
+Through design and technology work in the classroom, children at Thanet have the opportunity to develop their skills in mechanisms, structures, textiles, mechanical systems, electrical systems and cooking and nutrition.
 These areas are developed continuously throughout the school from The Early Years Foundation Stage through to Year Six and the children have the opportunity to revisit skills from previous years before learning new ones.

 Technical knowledge and relevant vocabulary is taught through every unit and revisited as children progress through the school.
 This ensures that children gain an understanding and can deploy abstract design terms, such as 'prototype' and 'specification' within their work.